College of Letters & Science

 (3) the academic record contains no grade(s) of Incomplete.

 Students whose grade point averages (GPA) place them in dropped status may, with an academic dean's permission, be readmitted on strict probation after being away the required year and after showing their academic dean they are in a position to successfully complete their degree.
-For more information, contact L&S Undergraduate Academic Services (UAS) at 608-262-5858.
+For more information, contact L&S Academic Deans' Services at 608-262-0617.
+Also refer to What exactly is the L&S Academic Probation System?.

 Exceptions for Students in Dropped Status.
 A student who has been dropped for academic reasons may appeal for readmission.
 Students dropped at the end of fall semester who wish to continue in school in the spring semester must appeal for readmission the week before spring semester classes begin.
 Students dropped at the end of spring semester who wish to continue in school for the summer or fall semester must appeal for readmission the week before the beginning of the first three-week summer session begins for students who wish to take summer classes, or before the eight-week summer session begins for students who do not wish to take summer courses.
 Students dropped at the end of a summer session who wish to continue in school for the fall semester must appeal for readmission the week before fall semester classes begin.
-Additional information concerning appeals is available from the L&S Student Academic Affairs (Suite 155 Middleton Building, 1305 Linden Drive, 608-262-5858) or on its website at Information on Appealing your "Dropped for One Year" Status.
+Additional information concerning appeals is available from the L&S Academic Deans' Services unit (Suite 110 Ingraham Hall, 1155 Observatory Drive, 608-262-0617) or on its website at Information on Appealing your "Dropped for One Year" Status.

 Exceptions to Basic Degree Requirements.
 A student wishing to request an exception to a basic degree requirement must first confer with an academic dean.
 Only in extremely rare and unusual circumstances will any exception be made, and then only by the Faculty Appeals Committee.

 Exceptions to Major Requirements.
 A student wishing to request an exception to a requirement in the major must first confer with the advisor or chair of the department.
-If the department supports the request, a signed DARS exception form must be sent by the academic department or unit to L&S Student Academic Affairs (Suite 155 Middleton Building, 1305 Linden Drive).
+If the department supports the request, a signed DARS exception form must be sent by the academic department or unit to L&S Academic Deans' Services (Suite 110 Ingraham Hall, 1155 Observatory Drive).

 Exceptions to College Rules.
 A student wishing to request an exception to college rules should consult an academic dean.
 The dean will consider the request on an individual basis and make a decision to grant or to deny the request.
 If the request is denied and if the student wishes to pursue the matter further, the student may appeal the decision to the L&S Undergraduate Academic Services Review Board, an appellate board composed of academic deans.

 A change of grade is allowed only if there has been a clerical error.
-If a student believes a clerical error has been made in the awarding of the final grade for a course, the student should first meet with the instructor of the course to determine whether such an error has occurred.
+If an L&S undergraduate student believes a clerical error has been made in the awarding of the final grade for a course, the student should first meet with the instructor of the course to determine whether such an error has occurred.
 Requests for a change of grade must be signed by both the instructor of the course and the chair of the department.
 Students who believe they have been unfairly graded in a course should follow the appeal procedure established by the department in which the course grade was given.
 The appeal procedure typically requires the student to first meet with the instructor of the course to discuss the issue, followed by a meeting with the department chair or department committee.
-If the issue is still unresolved after the department appeal procedure is completed, the student may request that the dean of the college review the matter.
+If the issue is still unresolved after the department appeal procedure is completed, the student's last recourse would be to appeal to one of the Associate Deans in the College of Letters & Science based on the discipline of the course in question.
 Appeals of final grades must be initiated within the semester immediately following the term in which the course is taken.
+For more information, see What is the process for appealing a grade for an L&S undergraduate student?

 Several occasionally offered courses may be required as a substitution to the foreign language requirement.
 If a substitution is approved, students are encouraged to file a formal and complete application with the Disabilities Curricular Accommodations Committee early (for freshmen, sophomores, and juniors, no later than the fourth week of their third semester in residence; for senior transfers, no later than the fourth week of their first semester in residence, excluding summer sessions).
 The committee meets once during the fall semester and once during the spring semester.
 It does not meet in the summer.

 Students who are approved for a foreign language substitution package are strongly urged to meet with the dean's representative from the committee as soon as possible to assure registration in some limited-enrollment courses that might be part of the package.
-The meeting can be scheduled by calling 608-262-5858 or stopping by suite 155 Middleton Building at 1305 Linden Drive.
+The meeting can be scheduled by calling 608-262-0617 or stopping by suite 110 Ingraham Hall at 1155 Observatory Drive.

 Students who have not been previously diagnosed as learning-disabled or hearing-impaired should plan three to four months to schedule required testing and to receive results and interpretation of the testing.